Valuative stability of polarised varieties: Introduction

 Beyond the work of Fujita and Li, perhaps the most important foundational development in the study of valuative stability of Fano varieties has been Fujita-Odaka's introduction of the $\delta$-invariant $\delta(L)$ \cite{fujita-odaka}, proved by Blum-Jonsson to equal where the infimum is taken over all prime divisors $F$ over $X$ \cite{blum-jonsson}.
 It follows from work of Fujita-Odaka and Blum-Jonsson that $\delta(-K_X)\geq 1$ if and only if $(X,-K_X)$ is K-semistable, with $\delta(-K_X)>1$ characterising uniform K-stability.
 While it is clear from our definition of $\beta(F)$ for general polarised varieties that $\delta(L)$ plays an important role, it is natural to ask whether or not a condition on $\delta(L)$ actually characterises valautive stability more generally.
 While this seems unlikely, we show that one can provide \emph{sufficient} conditions for valuative stability in terms of $\delta(L)$:

 \begin{theorem} Write $\delta(L) - \mu(L) =(n+1)\gamma(L)$, and suppose that the line bundle is effective.
 Then $(X,L)$ is uniformly valuatively stable.

 \end{theorem}

 Note that this recovers one direction of Fujita-Odaka's work as a special case: when $L=-K_X$ and $\delta(-K_X)>1$, $\gamma$ is strictly positive and hence $(\mu + \gamma) L + K_X = \gamma L$ is indeed effective.
 The hypothesis is reminiscent of the sufficient criterion for uniform K-stability of general polarisations of Fano varieties due to the first author \cite{alpha} (and \cite[Theorem 1.9]{twisted}); the effectivity hypothesis, however, has a slightly different flavour.
 It is interesting to ask whether one can prove that under the hypothesis of Theorem \ref{thm:introdelta} that $(X,L)$ is actually uniformly K-stable, or admits a constant scalar curvature K\"ahler metric.
-Note that, under the alpha invariant hypotheses just mentioned, the existence of such a metric is now known \cite{mabuchi, chen-cheng}.
+We refer work of K. Zhang \cite[Corollary 6.13]{zhang} for a closely related analytic result, and also note that, under the alpha invariant hypotheses just mentioned, the existence of such a metric is now known \cite{mabuchi, chen-cheng}.

-To this end, we remark that Zhang has recently introduced an \emph{analytic} counterpart $\delta^A(L)$ to the $\delta$-invariant, and has made the strong conjecture that the two invariants agree \cite{zhang}.
+To this end, we remark that K. Zhang has recently introduced an \emph{analytic} counterpart $\delta^A(L)$ to the $\delta$-invariant, and has made the strong conjecture that the two invariants agree \cite{zhang}\footnote{K. Zhang has recently established his conjecture \cite{KZ2}.}.
 Roughly speaking, $\delta^A(L)$ is the optimal constant for which the entropy term in the Mabuchi functional on the space of K\"ahler metrics dominates the $(I-J)$-functional.
 Thus one can ask whether, under the hypotheses of Theorem \ref{thm:introdelta} but replacing the bound on $\delta(L)$ with one on $\delta^A(L)$, that $(X,L)$ admits a cscK metric; this seems to require new ideas in comparison with the corresponding result concerning the alpha invariant \cite{mabuchi}, and perhaps suggests that there are important properties of $\delta(L)$ yet to be discovered.